 Want to ensure your face is glowing at your Christmas party?
 This product definitely has the wow factor, but the price reflects that.

-What the expert says: “This mask is an intensely hydrating home treatment with instant visible effects and doesn’t create a false layer of moisturiser, instead stimulating your skin cells to do their self-hydrating job properly.
+What Elizabeth says: “This mask is an intensely hydrating home treatment with instant visible effects and doesn’t create a false layer of moisturiser, instead stimulating your skin cells to do their self-hydrating job properly.
 It’s perfect to treat the skin in the cold season.”

 Nails Inc. Vitamin E Cuticle Oil Pen at Look Fantastic, £11.60